Rising-Stars-by-Sunshine/STATS201-Qinyi-Chen-PS2/Data/Queried-Data/Readme.md

-# Queried Data: Apple Watch Recording of Sleep
+# Queried Data: FitBit Record of Sleep

 This folder shows the queried data for this research.
 The data is downloaded from an online open source: https://www.kaggle.com/datasets/riinuanslan/sleep-data-from-fitbit-tracker.
 ![Website](https://github.com/Rising-Stars-by-Sunshine/STATS201-Qinyi-Chen-PS2/blob/main/Data/Queried-Data/Queried_Data.png)